codetodya/reads/tech.md

 3. [Zuul 2 : The Netflix Journey to Asynchronous, Non-Blocking Systems]
 4. [THE INTELLIGENT INVESTOR SUMMARY (BY BENJAMIN GRAHAM)]
 6. [THE IMPORTANCE OF DEEP WORK & THE 30-HOUR METHOD FOR LEARNING A NEW SKILL]
+7. [A beginner's guide to database locking and the lost update phenomena - Vlad Mihalcea]

 ## Android
 1. [Android Development | Best Practices]